yitongzhang/WolframChallenge/Wolfram Challenge.md

 # User flow
 Initiator flow:
-1. Initiate share
+1.Initiate share
-2. Set share settings
+2.Set share settings
-3. See the status of the collaborators on the file
+3.See the status of the collaborators on the file

 Receiver flow:
 1. Be notified of shared file